huynguy-db/arcion-docs/content/docs/sources/source-setup/Db2/Db2_native_luw.md

     a.
 Download latest version of [Db2 Data Server Client from IBM](https://www.ibm.com/support/pages/download-initial-version-115-clients-and-drivers).

     b.
-Extract and start the installer by running `db2_setup`.
+Extract and start the installer by running `db2setup`.

     c.
-Select **Custom** installation.
+Select **Custom** installation in the **Configuration** window.

     d.
-Check the **Base Application Development tools** option on the seconf page of the installation wizard.
+Select the **Base application development tools** checkbox in the **Select Features** window.

     e.
+In the **Instance Owner** window, specify user information for the Db2 instance owner.
+You can either create a new user, or use an existing user.
+In both cases, note down the user configuration and make sure to run Replicant as the same user.

-Leave the remaining options as default and complete the installation.
+    f.
+Leave the remaining installation options as default and complete the installation.

 4. Catalog the source Db2 Server node by running the following: